dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-google-cloud-functions.md

 - Go to the Google Cloud Function and select the deployed function.
 Click 'EDIT'.
 - Navigate to the 'BUILD' tab and click 'ADD VARIABLE' under 'BUILD ENVIRONMENTAL VARIABLE'.
 - Enter a name for the variable that corresponds to the argument required by the pipeline.
 Make sure to capitalise the variable name if it is specified in "secrets.toml".
-For example, if the variable name is api_key, set the variable name to "API_KEY".
+For example, if the variable name is `api_key`, set the variable name to "API_KEY".
 - Enter the value for the Notion API key.
 - Click Next and deploy the function.